 That said, freestanding tents are still an excellent option for car camping or shorter trips where you don’t mind a bit more weight and want the ease of setup that comes with it!

 Understanding the Freestanding Tent Structure

 When you read the specs for a manufacturer’s tent they may list that it is a freestanding tent, what does freestanding mean?
 Let’s talk quickly as to why this matters and why some love them and others don’t care for them.

-A freestanding tent can hold its shape and don’t require being staked out to hold their shape.
+A freestanding tent can hold its shape and doesn’t require being staked out to hold their shape.
 A freestanding pole gets its structure from the tent poles which are included with it.
-They are also not anchored to the ground allowing easy movement of the campsite by just picking up the tent as a whole.
+They are also not anchored to the ground, allowing easy movement of the campsite by just picking up the tent as a whole.

 There are many hugely popular tents on the big trails and little trails that are freestanding from the Big Agnes range of tents to Nemo and their lines of awesome tents.

-These all frequently are a double-walled tent with an inner mesh frequently paired with an outer rainfly to keep condensation down and to allow for removal of the rainfly and stargaze on nicer nights.
+These all are double-walled tents with an inner mesh frequently paired with an outer rainfly to keep condensation down and allow for the removal of the rainfly and stargaze on nicer nights.